What is Utovlan?

 Your Utovlan pills will come with a patient leaflet giving detailed information about the medication, its ingredients, possible side effects, and contraindications.
 Please read this leaflet carefully before you take any tablets.
 Keep the leaflet with the medication for future reference.

-If you use Utovlan tablets exactly as directed by our online GP you are unlikely to experience any significant unwelcome side effects.
+If you use Utovlan tablets exactly as directed by our online Doctor you are unlikely to experience any significant unwelcome side effects.
 A small minority of patients may experience some minor side effects.
 In the unlikely event that you experience any serious side effects you should seek immediate medical advice.

 Common side effects